-At the same time, foundations must maintain (or otherwise develop) their duty to be innovative and courageous in their use of resources for creating social impact, amplifying their work with the use of impact investing tools, such as the European co-financing mechanisms of “patient” capital through the guarantee fund of the InvestEu 2021-2027 programme, and with a better interpretation of Big Data for the common good.
-Today the amount of data we produce doubles every year: in 2017 we generated as much data as was created in the entire history of humanity up until 2016.
+At the same time, foundations must maintain (or otherwise develop) their duty to be innovative and courageous in their use of resources for creating social impact; in amplifying their work with the use of impact investing tools, such as the European co-financing mechanisms of “patient” capital through the guarantee fund of the InvestEu 2021-2027 programme; and with a better interpretation of big data for the common good.
+Today the amount of data we produce doubles every year: In 2017 we generated as much data as was created in the entire history of humanity up until 2016.
 Within five to seven years, we will have 150 billion sensors connected in a network, equal to 20 times the number of people on Earth.
 At that point, the amount of data generated will double every 12 hours, rather than every year: a revolution.

 The third pillar is our ability, as Europeans, to grasp the transformations of philanthropy in other areas of the world.
 This starts with China and Africa, but we should also foster greater integration between US and Asian organisations by building networks of trust, lasting knowledge and awareness, working alongside European institutions and national governments.